People

 Carol Post

-Carol Post is Chief Quality Assurance Officer at Thornton Tomasetti and is the leader of the firm's higher education market sector, quality assurance/quality control committee and the standards committee.
-She joined Thornton Tomasetti in 1997 and has 30 years of structural engineering experience.
+Carol Post is the former Chief Quality Assurance Officer at Thornton Tomasetti and the leader of the firm's higher education market sector, quality assurance/quality control committee and the standards committee.
+She joined Thornton Tomasetti in 1997 and has 30 years of structural engineering experience before retiring in 2022.

 Carol is also the Structural Engineer of Record for several Northwestern buildings, including the Global Hub-Kellogg and SQBRC on the Chicago campus.